DiCoFlex: Model-agnostic diverse counterfactuals with flexible control: Method

 In many practical use cases, counterfactuals need to satisfy additional constraints, such as sparsity.
 This means that, in addition to minimizing the Euclidean distance, a counterfactual has to minimize the number of modified attributes.
 While sparsity is often implicitly achieved for categorical variables due to the applied optimization scheme, enforcing sparsity on continuous features remains challenging.
 We show that the sparsification of continuous attributes can be controlled in the inference phase by an auxiliary conditioning factor in a flow model.

 Instead of querying neighbor examples to $x$ according to Euclidean distance in KNN search, we use $L_p$ distance function given by:

 We can observe that the level of modified attributes can be controlled through an appropriate choice of the value of $p$.
 For instance, if $p = 0.01$, neighbors with fewer modified attributes are favored, thereby enforcing sparsity.
 Making use of $p=2$ gives a standard Euclidean proximity measure.
-Since categorical attributes are commonly encoded by one-hot vectors, the above scheme affects mostly continuous features.
+Since categorical attributes are commonly encoded by one-hot vectors, the $L_p$ distance exhibits a discrete jump property: the distance equals 0 if categories match and a fixed value otherwise, regardless of $p$.
+This discrete structure naturally limits categorical changes.
+Therefore, the above scheme affects mostly continuous features.

 In practice, the sparsity level can be effectively controlled in the inference time by incorporating the parameter $p$ into the flow model $p_\theta(\mathbf{x}' \mid \mathbf{x}, y', p)$ through additional conditioning.
 During training, values of $p$ are sampled and explicitly included in the conditioning of the model, allowing it to learn the relationship between $p$ and the desired sparsity in the generated outputs.
 As a result, during the inference stage, users can adjust the sparsity level of the modified attributes simply by selecting an appropriate value of $p$.
 This mechanism provides a flexible and interpretable way to regulate the extent of changes applied to the input $\mathbf{x}$, depending on specific needs or constraints.
 Note, however, that the applied $L_p$ norm does not freeze the continuous attributes but only encourages small changes on their portion, which can be seen as a type of soft constraint.
+From a theoretical perspective, using small $p$ values (e.g., $p=0.01$) restricts the neighborhood $N(x, y', d_p, K)$ to a more concentrated region of the feature space, which typically corresponds to higher-density areas of the data manifold.
+This explains why \our{} achieves improved plausibility scores empirically, as formalized in Proposition \ref{prop:plausibility}.